virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 where:
 - `min` - minimum slider value
 - `max` - maximum slider value
 - `useTips` - displaying tips for the value.
-The default value is *true*.
+The default value is *'true'*.
 - `caption` *[optional]* - field label
 - `name` *[optional]* - name of the field
 ###envlist
 The account environments list within a drop-down element.

 ![envlist](/img/envlist.jpg)
 ```
 {